Century Aluminum's 9.8% Gross Margin Cracks Under Iran Energy Cost Shock

 What the Data Shows

 Analysts model $66 on rising LME prices.
-The last four quarters tell a different story.
-CENX missed EPS estimates by an average of 21% across periods of varied aluminum prices.
-Higher electricity costs ate the gains from higher aluminum prices before they hit the bottom line.
-Most recently, CENX posted $0.36 actual against a $0.59 estimate — a 39% miss.
+The last four quarters have filed a rebuttal.
+CENX missed EPS estimates by an average of 21% across periods of varied aluminum prices. up quarters, flat quarters, didn't matter.
+Higher electricity costs ate the gains from higher aluminum prices before they reached the bottom line.
+The pattern isn't just consistent.
+It's monotonous.
+Most recently: $0.36 actual against a $0.59 estimate, a 39% miss.
 Two quarters prior: $0.56 actual versus $0.84 estimate, a 33% miss.
-These are not rounding errors.
-The spread between aluminum revenue and energy input costs is not widening the way the model demands.
+These are not modelling noise.
+These are structural mispricings of the input cost, repeated quarterly, by professional analysts who cover this company for a living and apparently refuse to update their priors.

 Why This Changes the Calculus